cseelhoff/RimThreaded/README.md

 Some subscribers insisted that I set up a donation page.
 For those looking, here it is: https://ko-fi.com/rimthreaded

 CHANGE LOG:
+Version 2.7.3
+-Added RimWorld 1.4.8347 support
+-Fixed some more bugs with Remove Hediffs including pregnancy bug
+-Fixed bug for removing filth

 Version 2.7.2
 -Added RimWorld 1.4.8333.294475 support